Dhanarajb/Front-end-topics/Cisco Project.md

 **Answer:** "When I was assigned to a project that required using Redux Toolkit for state management, I had no prior experience with it.
 I dedicated time to understanding the official documentation and worked through several tutorials to get a practical understanding.
 I also implemented a small, isolated project to experiment with the concepts before applying them to the actual project.
 This hands-on approach helped me grasp the technology quickly and effectively integrate it into our application."

+---
+## How do you ensure cross-browser compatibility in your projects?

+**Answer:** "I start by following web standards and using semantic HTML and CSS.
+During development, I test the application in different browsers, including Chrome, Firefox, Safari, and Edge.
+I also use tools like BrowserStack for testing on various devices and screen sizes.
+For CSS, I use vendor prefixes where necessary and rely on libraries like Autoprefixer to handle compatibility issues.
+Additionally, I make use of feature detection with Modernizr to provide fallbacks for unsupported features."